 The practicum experience may be waived by documenting two years of certified teaching experience in a bilingual setting.

-Your second-language learning experience must be documented by one of the following means:
+In order to receive the Endorsement from the Arizona Dept of Education, your second-language learning experience must be documented by one of the following: